- Page Count: 528

 – A major character turns out to be gay and it’s not her defining story

 – Mare’s skin is straight up described as “brown” several times instead of dancing around some kind of “tan/sunkissed” vague description.
 The on-page PoC rep is clear

 – there were still funny parts despite depressing circumstances

 – less animosity between female characters

 Oh, and all of the YA author shoutouts were hilarious!
-One line is “Caz, Brecker, with us!” and then there are guards named Rash and Tahir.
-And then the part about “Daraeus and Alexandrat are sworn allies to Bracken.”
+One line is “Caz, Brecker, with us!” and then there’s a part about “Daraeus and Alexandrat are sworn allies to Bracken.”